AdaCore/learn/courses/advanced-ada/chapters/typing.rst

 --- you won't go *too* far wrong if you think of the integer literal notation as being overloaded on all integer types.

-Programmers sometimes wonder why the compiler can't resolve something that seems obvious.
+Developers sometimes wonder why the compiler can't resolve something that seems obvious.
 For example:

 .. code:: ada run_button